aleen42/PersonalWiki/post/basics_of_css_blend_mode/basics_of_css_blend_mode.md

 </iframe>

 `multiply` is a nice and useful one, but there is also: `screen`, `overlay`, `darken`, `lighten`, `color-dodge`, `color-burn`, `hard-light`, `soft-light`, `difference`, `exclusion`, `hue`, `saturation`, `color`, and `luminosity`.
 And also `normal` which reset it.

+Adobe (who works on [the spec](http://dev.w3.org/fxtf/compositing-1/) for this stuff, of course) created this Pen for playing with the different possiblities here: